aborto

 Expulsion of a foetus from the womb before it is able to survive.

-The EU has no formal competence to legislate on allowing or not allowing abortion.
+The EU has no formal competence to legislate on whether to allow or ban abortion.
 However, in September 1991, the European Court of Justice decided in the case of SPUC v.
-Grogan that abortion could constitute a service within the meaning of Article 50 TEC in the Nice Treaty.
+Grogan that abortion could constitute a "service" within the meaning of Article 50 TEC of the Rome and Nice Treaties

-The article can be found in the Lisbon Treaty as art.
-57 TFEU.
-As a result, Ireland, a Member State with strict anti-abortion law, asked for a protocol to the Treaty of Maastricht to avoid the possibility of EU laws (the acquis) overriding national law.
-This protocol is repeated in the Lisbon Treaty (no 35) protecting the Irish Constitution Art.
-40.3.3
+The relevant article can be found in the Lisbon Treaty as Article 57 TFEU.
+As a result, Ireland, a member state with strict anti-abortion laws, negotiated a protocol to the Treaty of Maastricht to avoid being forced to accept abortion.
+This protocol is repeated in the Lisbon Treaty (No. 35) protecting the Irish Constitution's Article 40.3.3 from being overridden by supranational EU law.

-In December 2002, Malta obtained a similar provision during its membership negotiations.
-Poland is another Member State where abortion is outlawed.
-It has had an individual agreement (unilateral declaration) concerning abortion and morality annexed to its accession treaty.
+In December 2002 Malta obtained a similar provision during its membership negotiations.
+Poland is another member state where abortion is outlawed.
+It has adopted a non-binding unilateral declaration concerning abortion and public morality, annexed to its accession treaty.

 Notes